Adding and Dropping Courses

 From the first day of classes through the last day to drop with no grade, students may drop a course by submitting a written request to the Office of the Registrar.
 If a student stops attending a course without formal withdrawal through the Office of the Registrar, the student will automatically receive an F for that course.
 When a student withdraws from a course before the last day for dropping courses with no grade, no record of such a course will appear on the permanent academic record.
 After the last day for dropping a course with no grade, students may drop a course with a grade of W if the course is dropped before the deadline specified in the academic calendar by submitting an approved drop form.
 After the deadline for withdrawing from a course with a W (after approximately 75% of the course), students may not drop a course without receiving a failing grade of F. In the case of extenuating circumstances an exception may be approved by the Office of the Provost.

-- Only courses taken at LETU in which the student earned the grade of D, F, or WF may be repeated and have the prior grade removed from the cumulative GPA.
+- Only courses taken at LETU in which the student earned the grade of D, F, or WF may be repeated and have the lower grade removed from the cumulative GPA.

 - The same course is repeated at LETU.
 In situations where the university has renumbered courses, a grade may be removed from the GPA calculation based on predetermined course equivalencies.

-- If a course is repeated in which a grade of F or WF was previously earned, the grade received when repeated will automatically be recorded and the previous F or WF grade for the course will be removed from the cumulative GPA.
+- If a course is repeated in which a grade of D, F, or WF was previously earned, the higher grade received when repeated will automatically be recorded and the D, F, or WF grade for the course will be removed from the cumulative GPA.

 - Graduation honors will be determined by considering the full cumulative GPA of all course work attempted at LETU, including any courses with grades that have been deleted from the calculation of the cumulative GPA as stated above.

-Students may repeat a course and have the prior grade removed from the calculation of the cumulative GPA if the following guidelines are met:
+Students may repeat a course and have the lower grade removed from the calculation of the cumulative GPA if the following guidelines are met:

 - A course in which a grade of C or lower has been earned may be repeated twice.